-But experts measure torque along with horsepower for greater accuracy.
 Torque is defined as a rotating force.
 It's measured as the amount of force multiplied by the length of the lever through which it acts.
 For example, if you use a one-foot-long wrench to apply 10 pounds of force to a bolt head, you're generating 10-pound-feet of torque.
 Note that torque is measured in pound-feet, and horsepower is measured in foot-pounds per second.
-The more torque produced by an engine, the more work potential it has.
-But an engine that produces more horsepower has a greater ability to generate torque.

 To understand the relationship between horsepower and torque clearer, think of the difference between a racing car and a tractor.
 A racing car is light, and so its high level of horsepower puts the torque through the gearing system to make it go fast.
-A tractor, on the other hand, is a massive, heavy piece of machinery which is intended to do work.
+A tractor, on the other hand, is a massive, heavy piece of machinery that is intended to do work.
 The tractor can't go fast, but its gearing applies torque so that it can push and pull.
 If you put the same high horsepower engine on a racing car and a tractor, the result would be a speedy racing car, but not a vehicle that could break down a concrete wall.
 The slow tractor applies its work to pressure on the wall and breaks it down.

 This is why, when you look up the specs for a car in an automobile magazine, you will see indications for both horsepower and torque.